Abdulmalek44/apple-store/README.md

 # `Apple Store`

 This is an Apple Store website built with React, Vite, TypeScript, Redux Toolkit, and Tailwind CSS.
 The website allows users to browse and purchase products from a wide selection, and includes authentication for secure login and registration, a profile page for viewing and updating personal information, a cart system for managing items, and a checkout page for completing orders.
-The backend is powered by eCommerce JS.
+The backend is powered by Commerce JS.

 ### `Features`:
 - Display the latest collection of products on the Home Page